dolfolife/dolfolife/user-manual/README.md

 ## Things I read

 - In terms of software engineering, I am interested in learning about patterns, problem-solving approaches, and ways of thinking that other programmers have used in the past.
+- Currently diving deep into AI Agentic flows, LangChain, and LangGraph to understand how to build intelligent, autonomous systems that can reason and take action.
-- As an Engineering Manager, I am focused on team cohesion, coaching, mentoring, and leading teams in various projects.
+- I am focused on team cohesion, coaching, mentoring, and leading teams in various projects.
 I also read books on leadership, management, and organizational behavior.
 - Outside of work, I enjoy reading about personal development, psychology, science, and cooking.

 You can find some of my recommendations on my [Bookshelf](../BOOKSHELF.md).